5 Ways To Fight Cabin Fever

 Plan a Staycation in Singapore

 Staying home can be a bore, so why not book a staycation?
 Create precious family moments with your little ones and take your family on a great getaway where children under 12 stay for free!
-Take your kids to go on a fun afternoon of exploration with our School Holiday Kid’s programme from 14 to 22 March, and let your kids try their hand at towel origami, designing their own door tag and even making DIY pizza.
+Take your kids to go on a fun afternoon of exploration from letting them try their hand at towel origami, designing their own door tag and even making DIY pizza.
 Slide away from the stress, unwind with your family, and get some well-deserved family time with upscale amenities include spacious rooms/suits and more at no additional charge.

 There’s no better time than now to take a quick escapade and lavish you, your friends and your family with some time away from the worries of life.